generators.yml configuration schema

 metadata

-Package metadata like description and authors that gets included in generated SDKs.
+Package metadata like description and authors that gets included in all generated SDKs.
+Alternatively, you can define metadata for individual SDKs.

 description